The Shanghai Museum opens free to the public by online reservation with a valid ID only.

 - All visitors (including seniors and children) shall make online reservations with IDs.
-The daily entries are now limited to 8,000, including 500 group visitors.
+Since February 1st, the daily entries are now limited to 8,000, including 500 group visitors.
 (Please log onto the Shanghai Museum official website for group reservation.)

 - You can book your visit within 7 days in advance via the Shanghai Museum’s official website and the WeChat official account, or on the mini-app 文旅一码游 (Chinese only).
 Each reservation can be made for up to 5 persons.
 One ID can be used only once a day.

-- To enter the Museum, you need to present your health QR code (Suishenban) to be scanned by a check-in pad.
-Only visitors with normal temperature (＜37.3℃), a green health code and a negative Covid-19 test result within 72 hours will be allowed to enter the Museum.
+- To enter the Museum, you need to present your original ID card or reservation code to be scanned by a check-in pad to enter the Museum.
 Seniors 70 and older, visitors with disabilities, and healthcare workers can have priority check-in guided by staff if presenting the reservation code together with valid ID or certificate.